walterfreeman/ast101/syllabus.md

 If you must miss your lab because of a solemn observance, social or political activism, illness or injury, or academic conflict, please discuss this with your group and arrange to attend at a different time that week.

-If you miss an exam for such a reason, then we will arrange an alternate opportunity for you to demonstrate proficiency on that material.
+If you miss an exam or homework quiz for such a reason, then we will arrange an alternate opportunity for you to demonstrate proficiency on that material.